Chtholly-Boss/notes/the_pragmatic_programmer.md

    -  Message in the mailbox will be consumed one by one
    -  No explicit concurrency
 -  Use Blackboards to Coordinate Workflow
+## ch7
+- Listen to Your Lizard Brain
+> Sometimes a design just feels wrong, or some requirement makes you feel uneasy. **Stop and analyze these feelings**.
+If you’re in a supportive environment, express them out loud.
+Explore them.
+The chances are that there’s something lurking in that dark doorway.
+Listen to your instincts and avoid the problem before it jumps out at you.

+- Don't Program by coincidence
+  - Always be aware of what you are doing,Don't be the frog
+  - Explain your work
+  - Don't code in the dark.If you’re not sure why it works, you won’t know why it fails.
+  - Proceed from a plan
+  - Rely only on reliable things:Don't assume something might be true and use it in the assuming way
+  -  Document your assumptions
+  -  Don’t just test your code, but test your assumptions as well.
+Don’t guess; actually try it
+  -  Prioritize your effort:If you don’t have fundamentals or infrastructure correct, brilliant bells and whistles will be irrelevant
+  - Don’t be a slave to history.
+Don’t let existing code dictate future code.
+All code can be replaced if it is no longer appropriate
+- Algorithm Speed
+  - Big O notation
+  - Estimate the Order of Your Algorithms
+  - Test Your Estimates
+  - Best isn't always best
+    - Be Pragmatic!
+Sometimes a $O(n^2)$ will be faster than $O(nlogn)$
+- Refactoring
+  - Definition: disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior
+    - The activity is disciplined, not a free-for-all
+    - External behavior does not change; this is not the time to add features
+  - When to refactor:
+    - Duplication
+    - Nonorthogonal design
+    - Outdated knowledge
+    - Usage
+    - Performance
+    - The Tests Pass
+  -  Refactor Early, Refactor Often
+-  Test to Code
+   -  the major benefits of testing happen when you think about and write the tests, not when you run them.
+   -  A Test Is the First User of Your Code
+   -  Build End-to-End, Not Top-Down or Bottom Up
+   -   If the code broke once, it is likely to break again.Don’t just throw away the test you created; add it to the existing unit test arsenal.
+- Stay Safe Out There
+    1. Minimize Attack Surface Area
+    2. Principle of Least Privilege
+    3. Secure Defaults
+    4. Encrypt Sensitive Data
+    5. Maintain Security Updates
+- Name Well; Rename When Needed

+## ch8

+## ch9